What to Plant for Poorly Drained Soils and temporary inundation

 Leptospermum ‘Starry Night’

 From aboveground there’s not always much we can do to immediately alleviate water-logging, but noticing and designing your garden based on how water travels is a good first step.
-You can also add clay breaker or organic materials like mulches to help improve the structure of the soil and its ability to drain and hold air pockets.
+After the rain has stopped and water has drained away, clear away any build up of silt around the plant and help to stand upright again.

 Melalueca viridiflora ‘Burgundy Weeper’